TigerFusion/TigerEngine/README.md

 * Makes copies of each object so there are no confusing pointer counts.
 * Uses stacks so you can push and pop objects in batches or not at all.
 * Create an array of variables without specifying how many there will be at compile time.
-* Reads and writes JSON files or generic ASCII text files.
+* Reads and writes JSON files and ASCII text files.
 * It is open source so if you need a new function you can request it or make your own.
 * Uses the MIT source code license so you can use it with any type of project.